it3xl/MSBuild-DevEnv-Build-Server-Workarounds/README.md

 ### How to use

 1. Download this project.
-2. In your build-server replace the use of plugins/tasks for MSBuild or DevEnv on an existing Execute plugin/task to call an external program (".bat" file in our case).
+2. In your build-server replace the use of plugins/tasks for MSBuild or DevEnv on an existing Execute plugin/task that invokes an external program (".bat" file in our case).
   * **MSBuild_Wrapper_VS2015.bat** for MSBuild
   * **DevEnv_Wrapper_VS2015.bat** for DevEnv
 3. Inside these .bat files
-  * correct paths to your real MSBuild and DevEnv for Visual Studio 2015.
+  * correct paths to your real MSBuild and DevEnv from Visual Studio 2015.
   * comment out some workaround invocation that you do not need.

 ### Notes